wnicorn/beancount-asn/README.md

 # beancount-asn

-Converts ASN .csv format to Beancount Transactions
+Converts ASN .csv format to Beancount Transactions.

+This project is not written for general use, and is specific to personal usage.
+You might like to adapt some stuff.